BBarisKilic/OpenGL-Playground/README.md

 # OpenGLPlayground
 This repository contains OpenGL samples.
-All samples was written by me solely with the C++ Programming Language and was used SDL2 and OpenGL libraries.
+All samples were written by me solely with the C++ Language and used SDL2, OpenGL libraries.